p15martin/algorithmia/README.md

 This library demonstrates how to use Autotools and how it's built for iOS.
 The code itself make a call to [Algorithmia](https://algorithmia.com/) using Microsoft's C++ REST SDK, [Casablanca](https://casablanca.codeplex.com/).
 Casablanca is dependent on [Boost](http://www.boost.org/) and [OpenSSL](https://www.openssl.org/).
 So there's some complexity!

-It's sibling projects AlgoPhone and AlgoClient demonstrate how the library can be used.
+Its sibling projects AlgoPhone and AlgoClient demonstrate how the library can be used.

 The project was initialized for Autotools using this [script](https://gist.github.com/p15martin/30ca4669d8bb7c3947f7).

 All you need to do is the following:

-./build-dependencies.sh
+# ./build-dependencies.sh
-./build.sh
+# ./build.sh

-Assuming this project is in the same workspace as your

-Assuming all your projects are under the same folder you can configure your projects under XCode as follows...
+Assuming all your projects are under the same folder, you can use the library under XCode as follows...

 ## iOS